A former Suffolk high school teacher's battle with massive brain tumors

 After losing her job, Cadorette and her husband were forced to move in with her parents.

+Related: Local man overcame paralysis, beat bone cancer and now has an inspirational message

 “The pharmacy bills are crippling.
-I’ll be on the medication for the rest of my life then the surgery the last time was almost 100 grand.
+I’ll be on the medication for the rest of my life, then the surgery the last time was almost 100 grand.
 I had insurance that time and now,” she told News 3 reporter Brian Hill.

 She’s now facing more debt.